ryanpstauffer/RheingoldGraph/README.md

 To use Midi with our prototype, you'll need to setup a MIDI port.

-Use Mac OSX Audio MIDI Setup to open up an IAC Driver MIDI Port

-Let's call it 'PythonMido'
+Use Mac OSX Audio MIDI Setup to open up an IAC Driver MIDI Port.
+Let's call it __PythonMido__.

-(_Add Screenshots here_)

 You'll need to link a Midi instrument to be able to play the output.
 An easy test setup if you're on a Mac is to simply start up GarageBand.

-## Neo4j
-[Neo4j](https://neo4j.com/) is a native property graph database.
-It provides a simple backend database for this prototype.
-An easy way to deploy Neo4j is with Docker.
-If you're not already running Docker, please see the [Docker](https://www.docker.com) website for official installation instructions.

-The RheingoldGraph prototype doesn't require any plugins or changes to the native Neo4j Community distribution.

-### Running Neo4j with Docker locally
-If you already have Docker installed and running, simply run a container from the standard Neo4j.
-We mount several directories in order to persist our database data even after our container is shutdown.
+## Gremlin Server and TinkerGraph
+Gremlin Server is part of the [Apache TinkerPop](tinkerpop.apache.org) graph computing framework.
+As a initial backend, we're using [TinkerGraph](tinkerpop.apache.org/docs/current/reference/#tinkergraph-gremlin).
+TinkerGraph provides a simple in-memory, non-transactional graph engine for RheingoldGraph.
+It's easy to configure and startup, and provides all the core functionality we need right now for feature building ad unit testing.

+### Downloading and running Gremlin Server
+RheingoldGraph is being developed to run on TinkerPop>=3.3.0.
+Most testing has focused on TinkerPop 3.3.1, which can be download [here](https://www.apache.org/dyn/closer.lua/tinkerpop/3.3.1/apache-tinkerpop-gremlin-server-3.3.1-bin.zip).

+#### Setup
+_Automated setup script coming soon!_

+* Unzip the file
+* Add an alias
 ```
-docker run --rm -p 7474:7474 -p 7687:7687 \
--v ~/Projects/Rheingold/neo4j/demo/data:/data \
--v ~/Projects/Rheingold/neo4j/demo/logs:/logs \
--v ~/Projects/Rheingold/neo4j/demo/import/:/var/lib/neo4j/import/ \
-neo4j:latest
+alias gremserv='~/my/tinkerpop/server/bin/gremlin-server.sh'
 ```
-Note: By default Neo4j requires authentication.
-The first time you connect to your database, you have to login with Username 'neo4j' and Password 'neo4j', then set a new password.
+* Copy the Rheingold conf/ directory contents to the Gremlin Server conf/ directory

+### Deploying Gremlin Server and TinkerGraph via Kubernetes
+_Coming soon!_

 ## Python and Dependencies
 ### Dependencies
 * __Python 3.6__
 * __conda__ package and environment manager